thefool76/Zero-To-Hero-in-DevOps/README.md

-# Zero-To-Hero-in-DevOps
+# Zero To Hero In DevOps🦸

-I will be sharing my journey from  0 to Hero in devOps and some Usefull resources that can be Used by everyone.
+I will be sharing My learning Resources and things which I will be learning and going from a Noob to Pro in DevOps.

+## Things I will learn.

+- Linux & Unix.